shaniAmare/SpatialGAMmod/README.md

 # SpatialGAMmod

 **SpatialGAMmod** is an R package designed for spatial transcriptomics data analysis.
 It provides tools to model spatial gene expression gradients using Generalized Additive Models (GAMs), perform spatial autocorrelation analyses, compare tumor vs non-tumor regions, analyze cell type proportions, and visualize spatial patterns effectively.

-*This is only a side project of mine, so I might be slow to respond to any issues.*
+*NOTE: This is only a side project of mine, so I might be slow to respond to any issues.*

 ---

 ## Features